 "Teenagers Glen and Randa are members of a tribe that lives in a rural area, several decades after nuclear war has devastated the planet.
 They know nothing of the outside world, except that Glen has read about and seen pictures of a great city in some old comic books.
 He and Randa set out to find this city."

 HubbaHubba Alert!
 That, my friends, is Stella Star!
 And she was played by the lovely Caroline Munro in Starcrash, a flick Roger Corman happily distributed on this day theatrically back in 1979 (in the U.S. and Portugal).
 Sadly, the film is forgettable -- except for maybe Ms. Munro and its high camp sensibilities -- but that was often the case with the smaller sci-fi flicks of the 1970's.
-Here's the film's plot summary from IMDB.com:
+Written (in part) and directed by Luigi Cozzi, the SciFi/Fantasy starred Caroline Munro, Marjoe Gornter, Christopher Plummer, and others.
+Here's the plot summary as provided by IMDB.com:

 "An outlaw smuggler and her alien companion are recruited by the Emperor of the Galaxy to rescue his son and destroy a secret weapon by the evil Count Zarth Arn."